-Chapter last reviewed and updated in July 2024.
-Changes were made to the Contact Management section.
+Chapter last reviewed and updated in November 2024.

 A description of changes can be found at Updates to the Communicable Disease Control Manual